exercism/java/concepts/loops/about.md

 square of 4 is 16
 ```

-If iterating through every element in a collection, a `for-each` loop is preferred, but it can be done with a `for` loop like this:
+Iterating through every element in a collection is usually performed using a `for-each`, but it can be done with a `for` loop like this:

 ```java
 for (int i = 0; i < array.length; i++) {